Identifying roles in an IP network with temporal and structural density: Identifying roles

 For both datasets, we observe a significant number of nodes with non-trivial (\ie\ much smaller than the whole duration of the trace) \ddensity.
 This means that these nodes have specific roles in the network, as we will discuss in next section.
 We also observe that some values of characteristic times are overrepresented, which is revealed by sharp decreases in the plots.
 This indicates classes of nodes with similar behaviors (at least regarding \ddensity).

 When we turn to the computation of \dclustering, we face a problem related to the way our data is collected.
 Indeed, it consists in traffic managed by firewalls, and so they mostly consist in packets exchanged between an internal network and the rest of the internet.
-As a consequence, the graph they induce between IP addresses is close to a bipartite graph: nodes are separated into two distinct sets $V_1$ and $V_2$ and most links involve nodes in both sets.
+As a consequence, the graph they induce between IP addresses is close to a bipartite graph: nodes are separated into two distinct sets $V_1$ and $V_2$ and links exist mostly between nodes in both sets.
 This implies that there is only very rarely a link between two neighbors of a same node.
 In our case, this happens for only $33$ nodes in dataset $A$, and this never happens in dataset $B$.

 As the \dclustering\ of a node is $0$ whenever there is no link between its neighbors (like the classical clustering coefficient in graphs), we focus here on the $33$ nodes of $A$ for which the clustering coefficient is not $0$.
 We compute for these nodes their \tclustering, \ie\ for each node its \dclustering\ when the value of $\Delta$ is the characteristic time of the node.
-These values are strongly influenced by the degree of the nodes, and so we plot in Figure~\ref{fig:correl-degree-clustering} for each node its \tclustering vs its degree.
+These values are strongly influenced by the degree of the nodes, and so we plot in Figure~\ref{fig:correl-degree-clustering} for each node a point indicating its degree and its \tclustering.

 This plot shows that most considered nodes have a significant \tclustering, much larger than $0$ even for nodes with large degree.
-This means that these nodes belong to very structured substreams: many links exist among their neighbors, and that the corresponding pairs of nodes are often observed at least once in a time-interval of size $\tau$.
+This means that these nodes belong to very structured substreams: many links exist among their neighbors, and that these links are often observed at least once in a time-interval of size $\tau$.
 An exception is visible on the plot: a node has degree over $100$ but a \tclustering\ close to $0$, meaning that this node belongs to a star-like structure (almost none of its neighbors are linked together).